Automorphisms of profinite mapping class groups: The automorphism group of the arithmetic procongruence mapping class group

-\begin{definition} Let $U$ be an open subgroup of the arithmetic procongruence mapping class group $\kG(S)_\Q$.
-For $\s=\{\g_0,\ldots,\g_k\}\in\kC(S)$, the \emph{inertia group} $\hI_\s(U)$ is the closed abelian subgroup of $U$ topologically generated by the powers of the profinite Dehn twists and braid twists parameterized by $\s$ and contained in $U$.
+\begin{definition} Let $U$ be an open subgroup of $\kG(S)_\Q$.
+For $\s=\{\g_0,\ldots,\g_k\}\in\kC(S)$, the \emph{inertia group} $\hI_\s(U)$ is the closed abelian subgroup of $U$ topologically generated by the powers of the profinite Dehn twists parameterized by $\s$ and contained in $U$.
 The \emph{decomposition group} $D_\s(U)$ is then the normalizer of $\hI_\s(U)$ in $U$. \end{definition}

-\begin{remark}Since all closed strata of $\ccM(S)$ are defined over $\Q$ and contain $\Q$-rational points, for every $\s\in\kC(S)$, there is a splitting of the short exact sequence~(\ref{fundamentalseqcong}) such that the action $\tilde{\rho}_\Q\co G_\Q\to\Aut(\kG(S))$ preserves the stabilizer $\kG(S)_\s$ and so the associated isomorphism~(\ref{splitting}) induces an isomorphism $D_\s(\kG(S))\cong\kG(S)_\s\rtimes_{\tilde{\rho}_\Q} G_\Q$. \end{remark}
+\begin{remark}Since all closed strata of $\ccM(S)$ are defined over $\Q$ and contain $\Q$-rational points, for every $\s\in\kC(S)$, there is a splitting of the short exact sequence~(\ref{fundamentalseqcong}) such that the action $\tilde{\rho}_\Q\co G_\Q\to\Aut(\kG(S))$ preserves the stabilizer $\kG(S)_\s$ and so the associated isomorphism~(\ref{splittingprocong}) induces an isomorphism $D_\s(\kG(S)_\Q)\cong\kG(S)_\s\rtimes_{\tilde{\rho}_\Q} G_\Q$. \end{remark}

 \begin{definition} For $U$ an open subgroup of $\kG(S)_\Q$, we define: \begin{enumerate} \item $\Aut^\D(U)$ is the closed subgroup of $\Aut(U)$ consisting of those elements which preserve the set of decomposition groups $\{D_\g(U)\}_{\g\in\hL(S)_0}$. \item $\Aut^\I(U)$ is the closed subgroup of $\Aut(U)$ consisting of those elements which preserve the set of inertia groups $\{\hI_\g(U)\}_{\g\in\hL(S)_0}$. \item $\Aut^{\I_0}(U)$ is the closed subgroup of $\Aut^\I(U)$ consisting of those elements which preserve the set of inertia groups $\{\hI_\g(U)\}_{\g\in\hL^\mathrm{ns}(S)}$. \end{enumerate} \end{definition}